 Bob Holly last wrestled June 2, 2019, for the World Association of Wrestling (WAW) in Norwich, Norfolk, England* in a losing effort against Cody Hall and Luke Hawx at WAW Fightmare 3.
-More on Holly can be learned through his highly recommended 2013 autobiography entitled, The Hardcore Truth: The Bob Holly Story.
+You can learn more about Holly through his highly recommended 2013 autobiography entitled The Hardcore Truth: The Bob Holly Story.

 * The WAW was featured in the movie Fighting With My Family and was founded by the Knight family.
 The family’s daughter, Saraya Jade Bevis, was the movie’s main character and is working for WWE under the name Paige where she currently is a personality on the FOX television broadcast WWE Backstage.

-- The Day I Met Chris Benoit 3 Weeks Prior to the Tragic Double Murder-Suicide
+- The Day I Met Chris Benoit 3 Weeks Before the Tragic Double Murder-Suicide

 - Jimmy Snuka and the Death of Nancy Argentino